fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-And now by running <i>npm run dev</i> we have a working, auto-reloading development environment for our project!
+And now, by running <i>npm run dev</i>, we have a working, auto-reloading development environment for our project!

 </div>